Yufei-L/2019-431/README.md

 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

-## EVERYTHING HERE IS SUBJECT TO MEANINGFUL CHANGE between now and the start of the course at 1 PM on August 27.

-Don't count on anything you see here looking the same at that time.

 ## Contact Us

 - If you have questions about the course before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.
 - Starting 2019-08-27, contact Professor Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.

+## What Must I Do Before the First Class at 1 PM on August 27?

+1. Register for the course.
+2. By August 19, I should have a document here which gives you more detailed instructions.
+3. In the meantime, take a look at the course materials posted on this site.
+Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

+## All of this is a work in progress.
+Things will change (including some important things) before the first class.

 ## Key Links